-You will have blood taken to check your overall health and let your doctors know how your blood cells, liver and kidneys are working.
-This helps them judge your fitness for treatment.
-A blood test will not usually show up mesothelioma, but can sometimes reveal certain markers that suggest the presence of the disease.
+You will have blood taken to check your general health and let your doctors know how your blood cells, liver and kidneys are working.
+This helps them work out whether you’re fit enough for treatment.
+Mesothelioma does not usually show up with a blood test, but results may show substances called markers that are produced by cancer cells.

-If pleural mesothelioma is suspected, you will have a chest x-ray to look for any abnormalities in the lungs, thickening of the pleura, and fluid in the space between the lungs and the chest wall.
+If your doctor thinks you have pleural mesothelioma, you will have a chest x-ray to look for any changes in the lungs, thickening of the pleura, and fluid in the space between the lungs and the chest wall.

-If abnormal growth or other changes are found, you will need more tests to check whether mesothelioma or another condition is the cause.
-Sometimes mesothelioma will not show up on an x-ray but can be seen in a CT scan.
+If fluid, thickening or other changes are found, you will need more tests to check whether mesothelioma or another condition is the cause.
+Sometimes mesothelioma will not show up on an x-ray but can be seen on a CT scan.